 Candlestick chart

-Bar charts are great, but not necessarily the easiest to read, especially compared to the candlestick chart, which you may think of as an “evolution” of the bar chart.
+Bar charts are great, but not necessarily the easiest to read compared to the candlestick chart.
+You may think of this as an “evolution” of the bar chart.

-Instead of simple lines, candlestick charts are made up of solid bars (the candle) with vertical lines (the shadow or wicks) above and below, resembling a candlestick.
-The body can also be coloured differently to help distinguish whether the stock price ended the day up or down.
+Instead of simple lines, candlestick charts are made up of solid bars (the body) with vertical lines (the shadow or wicks) above and below.
+The body is colored to distinguish whether the stock price ended the day up or down.

-Similar to bar charts, candlestick charts also offer four data points: High and Low (referring to the highest and lowest prices seen during the trading period) and Open and Close (indicating the prices at which the stock opened and closed the trading period).
+Similar to bar charts, they offer four data points: High, Low, Open, and Close.
 Additionally, a green candlestick indicates the stock ended the day with a higher price, while a red one denotes the reverse.

 As you can see from the example above, candlestick charts are able to convey more information while remaining highly readable.
-This is why candlestick charts are among the most popular formats when displaying stock charts.
+This clarity is why they are the most popular format for traders looking to spot specific stock trading chart patterns that predict future movement.

-Now that you understand the basics of stock charts and how to read one, let’s discuss some common stock chart terms you are likely to encounter.
+Now that you understand the basics of reading a stock chart, let’s discuss some common terms you are likely to encounter.

 Market cap

-Short for “market capitalisation”, this is the total value of a company’s stocks and shares, derived by multiplying the share price by the total number of outstanding stocks.
+Short for “market capitalisation”, this is the total value of a company’s stocks and shares.
+The formula is as follows:

 P/E Ratio

-There is no standard P/E Ratio that is considered positive or negative.
-Rather a stock’s P/E Ratio should be considered in the context of its sector; how high or low is it compared to its peers.
+There is no standard P/E Ratio that is universally positive or negative.
+Rather, a stock’s P/E Ratio should be considered in the context of its sector.
+You have to ask: how high or low is it compared to its peers?

-Also, growth stocks tend to have higher P/E Ratios, whereas value stocks tend to have lower P/E Ratios, but exceptions are always possible.
+Generally speaking, growth stocks tend to have higher P/E Ratios, whereas value stocks tend to have lower ones—but exceptions are always possible.

 Dividend yield